Culby/smart-scheduling-links/specification.md

 # Slot Publisher API

-This guide explains how a _Slot Publisher_ makes vaccination or other appointment information available to a _Slot Discovery Client_.  **For background and role definitions, see [README.md](./README.md)**.
+This guide explains how a _Slot Publisher_ makes an appointment slots available across multiple EHRS or bookings portals to a _Slot Discovery Client_.  **For background and role definitions, see [README.md](./README.md)**.

 ## Goals for Slot Discovery